SamMarkowitz/docs-test/tutorial/02_lesson.rst

 **Note:** CloudSlang uses the `Jython <http://www.jython.org/>`__ implementation of Python 2.7.
 For information on Jython's limitations, see the `Jython FAQ <https://wiki.python.org/jython/JythonFaq>`__.

+Python scripts that need 3rd party packages may import them using the procedures described in lesson `14 - 3rd Party Python Packages <14_lesson.md>`__.

+The usage of Java-based actions is beyond the scope of this tutorial.
+For more information, see the `CloudSlang DSL reference <../cloudslang_dsl_reference.md#java_action>`__.

 Run It
 ------